Continuous Cyber Risk Validation for Critical Infrastructure

 Mounting Regulatory Pressure

-NIS2, TSA Security Directives, NERC CIP, and sector-specific regulations demand continuous risk management with auditable evidence — not annual penetration tests and spreadsheet-based compliance.
+Regulators and boards increasingly demand continuous risk management backed by auditable evidence, not annual penetration tests and spreadsheet-based self-assessment.

 Complex, Converged Environments